bentwheel/lgbtq-retirement-meps-analysis/README.md

-fairly consistent between all cohorts, it appears there could be a meaningful difference (i.e., only a tiny overlap in associated confidence intervals) for estimates of total proportions earning less than 100% of FPL between the cohort of individuals age 18 - 64 in same-gender marriages and the cohort of individuals age 18 - 64 not in same-gender marriages.
-The same comparison is not available for the cohorts consisting of Medicare-aged individuals due to a lack of statistical credibility for the cohort of individuals in same-gender marriages age 65 and up.
+fairly consistent between all cohorts, it appears there could be a meaningful difference (i.e., only a tiny overlap in associated confidence intervals) for estimates of total proportions earning less than 100% of FPL between the cohort of individuals aged 18 - 64 in same-gender marriages and the cohort of individuals aged 18 - 64 not in same-gender marriages.
+The same comparison is not available for the cohorts consisting of Medicare-aged individuals due to a lack of statistical credibility for the cohort of individuals in same-gender marriages aged 65 and up.
 This difference could be further investigated using a broader survey that contains these data elements and is administered to a larger number of respondents, such as the American Community Survey.